tlkh/text-emotion-classification/README.md

 ## Original Dataset

 The original dataset is comprised of 40,000 tweets classified into 13 emotion classes.
-However, previous authors have described that several of those classes were in fact extremely similar, and repeated efforts to relabel the data only result in 72% agreement.
+However, previous authors have described that several of those classes were in fact extremely similar, and repeated efforts to re-label the data only result in 72% agreement.
 Hence, we make the decision to combine several of those classes into five final classes.
 These five classes are also the same as in Bouazizi and Ohtsuki (2017), with the absence of the sarcasm and love classes (*Binary to Multi-Class Classification*) or fun and love classes (*Pattern-Based Approach for Multi-Class Sentiment Analysis*).

 ## Additional Data